 - Weight – 58 lbs

 - Material – 100% Polyester

-- [ Roomy Enough for 4-6 Person with Vestibule ] – This pop up tent has spacious interior:12.5 x 8.5 feet floor; Sleeps 5-6 adults in sleeping bags or 4-5 people with lots of luggage.
+- Roomy Enough for 4-6 Person with Vestibule – This pop up tent has spacious interior:12.5 x 8.5 feet floor; Sleeps 5-6 adults in sleeping bags or 4-5 people with lots of luggage.
 Center Height: 53.5″.
-Unique vestibule design offers separate room for lots of camping gears, shoes or your large dog.

-- [ Unique Double Layer – Prevent Condensation ] – This camping tents special designed with double layer, the inner layer and outer layer connected by hooks, which can effectively prevent condensation.
+- Unique Double Layer to Prevent Condensation – This camping tents special designed with double layer, the inner layer and outer layer connected by hooks, which can effectively prevent condensation.

-- [ Easy Setup with Smaller Package ] – This quick setup tent with pre-assembled poles sets up in seconds.
-Simply open the bag and let go, making the pitching process easy and enjoyable.
+- Easy Setup with Smaller Package – This quick setup tent with pre-assembled poles sets up in seconds.
+Simply open the bag and let go

 The highlight of this tent is how easy it is to put up and take down.
 You give it a toss and let it expand and then stretch it out on the ground.
 There is no poles to put together and run through the tent.
 Take down involves folding the assembled tent back up.
 It does take a little bit of work to get it back into the bag.
 It helps to practice it a few times until you get the hang of packing it.